xpgram/advance-wars/src/00 - Todo List.md

   - I also learned a trick.
 Records don't feature auto-complete for direct property . access, but Record & {a:,b:} does, actually.
 - [ ] On-screen icon indicates when there are un-instructed units
 - [ ] On-screen icon indicates when there are un-utilized bases
-- [ ] Command.Move calculates ambushes
-- [ ] Command.Move has a way of reporting to callers when it has been interrupted (ambush).
 - [ ] CO animation zoom-shrinks to proper status icon size.
   - [ ] CO Scheduled Event — Does the zoom
   - [ ] Afterward, sets the status